Miloš Stojanović (footballer, born 1997): Loan spells

 During the spring half of 2014–15 season, Stojanović was loaned to Serbian First League side Kolubara, where he spent some period on dual registration, making 6 appearances mostly as a side-back.
 In summer 2015, Stojanović moved to Bežanija at dual registration, along with goalkeeper Filip Manojlović.
-During the first half season he missed some period because od injury, and he played just 5 league matches.
+During the first half season he missed some period because of injury, and he played just 5 league matches.
 After signing a new contract with his home club, Stojanović stayed with Bežanija until the end of season.
 Although he spent summer training with OFK Beograd, Stojanović continued playing with Bežanija for the 2016–17 season.
 After Nemanja Matović left Bežanija at the beginning of 2017, Stojanović started second half-season as a vice-captain, behind Filip Osman.
 In summer 2017, Stojanović joined Sinđelić Beograd at one-year loan deal.
 In the mid-season, a loan deal was terminated and Stojanović returned to Red Star Belgrade.

 Voždovac

-On 23 January 2018, Stojanović joined Voždovac as a single player, signing two-and-a-half year deal with new club.
+On 23 January 2018, Stojanović joined Voždovac as a single player, signing a two-and-a-half-year deal with new club.